Free SMTP Relay Guide: Limits, Setup, Provider Fit, and Upgrade Signals (2026)

 2. Gmail SMTP

-Best for: Very low-volume sending or development/testing
+Best for: Very low-volume internal sending or development testing

 | Feature | Free Plan Details |